 This process takes time, energy and money — considerably more than it needs to.
 By contrast, QuickSilver Translate’s integrated approach involves the following steps: one, you send us material to be translated, specifying your translation and DTP needs; two, we send it back, translated, reviewed and with all the DTP work done.
 That’s it.

-QuickSilver’s integrated approach is an end-to-end process which consolidates all elements of a translation project into one continuous workflow.
-Combining Desktop Publishing (DTP) software and processes, with leading-edge translation software (CAT tools) — saving you time, money and hassle.
+Is an end-to-end process which consolidates all elements of a translation project into one continuous workflow.
+Combining DTP software and processes, with leading-edge translation software (CAT tools) — saving you time, money and hassle.

 How do we do it?